Nick Blackwell: Life after boxing

 On 23 May 2016, Blackwell criticised the reaction of Eubank Jr. and his father, following the British middleweight clash which left him fighting for his life.
 Blackwell was said to have been hurt by the reaction of the Eubanks in the immediate aftermath, despite turning to Twitter to first claim there were no hard feelings.
 Speaking to ITV's Good Morning Britain, "I was just a little disappointed.
 If Eubank was in that situation, and he was in a coma, I would want to go and see him.
-The whole thing with the press conference [which the Eubanks held three days after fight], my family had begged them not to do it and they still went ahead."
+The whole thing with the press conference [which the Eubanks held three days after the fight], my family had begged them not to do it and they still went ahead."
 He added, "Anyone in boxing knows it was more of a tactical thing.
 He couldn't stop me to the head so he wanted to hit me to the body to try and get rid of me."

 Following Blackwell's comments, Eubank Jr. said he was shocked at the criticism he and his father received for holding a press conference when Blackwell was in an induced coma.
 Eubank Jr. said, "I can understand where this anger and dislike for me can come from.
 The truth is, I ended the guy's career.
 I've stopped him from making a living."
 He had believed there was no hard feelings about what happened, despite Blackwell's claims to the contrary.

 In October 2016, Blackwell received a boxing trainer's licence.
-In late November, he was again taken to hospital after falling seriously ill during a sparring session, with an operation performed to reduce swelling on his brain.
+In late November, he was again taken to hospital after falling seriously ill during a sparring session, where an operation performed to reduce swelling on his brain.
 An investigation of the events was conducted by the British Boxing Board of Control, following which cruiserweight boxer Hasan Karkardi and his trainer were both suspended from their roles after their involvement in the incident.
 Blackwell's former trainer Gary Lockett was unaware of the sparring session.
 Blackwell's brother Daniel confirmed that he regained consciousness from the coma on 23 December.

 In June 2018, Blackwell made his first public appearance following the ill-fated sparring session, in support of his friend Tyson Fury at the press conference for his fight against Deontay Wilder later that year.
 Blackwell said his recovery was ongoing and that he had used a wheelchair for a long time.